 I Want To Marry This Friedrich

 Friedrich in the 1949 version is played by Italian actor Rossano Brazzi and by the gods and goddesses I think I am in love with him.
-Looks like the makers of this film did learn something from the 1933 version since this film is packed with very handsome men and Rossano Brazzi is the most handsome of them all and one of the many faults of this film is that he is maybe 10 minutes on the screen.
+This film is packed with very handsome men and Rossano Brazzi is the most handsome of them all and one of the many faults of this film is that he is maybe 10 minutes on the screen.

 Louisa May Alcott`s Friedrich

 In the pbs 2017 adaptation of Little Women Friedrich is played by English actor Mark Stanley.
 If you have read this post this far you might have noticed that I prefer my Friedrich beardless...
 I think I need to make an exception since this guy rocks the beard.
 He looks exactly like Louisa May Alcott described Friedrich to look like.
 He is not too old or too young, he has a bushy beard and he even has the kind eyes that Jo loves.
 This adaptation does the same mistake that most adaptations do.
 This wonderful Louisa May Alcott´s Friedrich is on the screen only 5-10 minutes!